Note: This story was updated on May 12 to reflect new regulatory changes.

 As skilled nursing facilities around the nation rise to the challenges of managing this current infectious disease outbreak, providers must remain focused on maintaining a safe environment of care within their buildings.
 Complying with Life Safety Code requirements is the first step in helping to promote safety for all building occupants.
-Here are some points for skilled nursing facilities (SNF) to consider:

 - Inspection, testing and maintenance (IMT) of fire protection and life safety systems may need to be deferred as service contractors (fire alarm, fire sprinkler, emergency generator, kitchen fire suppression, etc.) may not be allowed inside of a SNF.

 - Storage practices must be maintained in a compliant manner inside of rated storage rooms with doors closed; not propped open for convenience purposes.